skygenesisenterprise/crux-256/SECURITY.md

 - **Code review**: All code changes undergo review by at least one other team member to catch potential security issues.
 - **Dependency management**: We regularly audit the project's dependencies for known security issues.
 Tools like **Snyk**, **Dependabot**, and **npm audit** help us identify vulnerabilities in our dependencies.
 - **Least privilege**: We limit the access of contributors to the project's repositories based on their role to minimize the risk of unauthorized changes.
+- **Cryptographic security**: For CRUX-256, we ensure constant-time operations to prevent timing attacks, use secure random for IVs/nonces, and implement authenticated encryption (GCM) to protect against tampering.

 ## Secrets Management